komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 {{< figure src="guanghua3.JPG" alt="Flowers at the flower market" caption="" >}}
 {{< figure src="guanghua4.JPG" alt="Dad at the flower market" caption="The flower market can be frustrating for tourists because you'll probably see some plants you really want to buy, but there's no way to take them home :(" >}}

-The jade market especially is a great place to get souveniers.
+The jade market is a great place to get souveniers.

 {{< figure src="guanghua5.JPG" alt="Mom and dad at the jade market" caption="The jade market can be overwhelming.
 It has hundreds of vendors." >}}
-{{< figure src="guanghua6.JPG" alt="Mom at the jade market" caption="The prices are pretty reasonable, and vendors allow for a small bit of haggling." >}}
+{{< figure src="guanghua6.JPG" alt="Mom at the jade market" caption="The prices are pretty reasonable, and vendors allow for a bit of haggling." >}}

 After the market, we wandered vaguely towards Guanghua, hoping to find lunch.
-We were lucky to find a crazy good [dumpling place](https://goo.gl/maps/P9XUPMDrPCxR7C757) that was soon to close, but they still sat us.
+We were lucky to find a crazy good [dumpling place](https://goo.gl/maps/P9XUPMDrPCxR7C757) that was soon to close for the day, but they still sat us.

 {{< figure src="guanghua7.JPG" alt="Mom and Colette looking at dumplings" caption="The dumpling obsession was real." >}}
 {{< figure src="guanghua8.JPG" alt="Pork dish" caption="This pork was like the kind they put in guabao and was obscenely good." >}}